geoffreyvanwyk/phel-lang.org/content/documentation/destructuring.md

 Destructuring is a way to bind names to values inside a data structure.
 Destructuring works for function parameters, `let` and `loop` bindings.

-### Sequential data structures
+## Sequential Data Structures

-Sequential data structures can be extract using the vector syntax.
+Sequential data structures can be extracted using the vector syntax.

 ```phel
 (let [[a b] [1 2]]